MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-health-modeling.md

 - Synapse Analytics is integrated with Azure ML through Azure Synapse Notebooks, which enables ML models to be trained in an Azure ML Workspace using [Automated ML](/azure/machine-learning/concept-automated-ml).

-- Synapse Analytics also enables ML capabilities using [Azure Cognitive Services](/azure/cognitive-services/what-are-cognitive-services) to solve general problems in various domains, such as [Anomaly Detection](/azure/cognitive-services/anomaly-detector/).
+- Synapse Analytics also enables ML capabilities using [Azure Cognitive Services](/azure/cognitive-services/what-are-cognitive-services) to solve general problems in various domains, such as [anomaly detection](/azure/cognitive-services/anomaly-detector/).
 Cognitive Services can be used in Azure Synapse, Azure Databricks, and via SDKs and REST APIs in client applications.

 - Azure Synapse natively integrates with [Azure Data Factory](/azure/data-factory/introduction) tools to extract, transform, and load (ETL) or ingest data within orchestration pipelines.